Central Region

 Provides Individual Supervision

 Dr. Wilson is a licensed psychologist and has worked at HealthPoint since 2013 as a Behavioral Health Consultant (BHC).
 She received her degree from California School of Professional Psychology.
 After completing her predoctoral Internship at San Francisco General Hospital/University of California San Francisco, she started at HealthPoint (Federal Way location).
-Dr. Wilson has a passion for Primary Care-Behavioral Health models of care, reducing health disparities, house plants, softball, and puzzling.
+Recently, Dr. Wilson graduated from Fairleigh Dickinson University with a postdoctoral MS in Clinical Psychopharmacology in 2023.
+Dr. Wilson has a passion for the PCBH model of care, psychopharmacology, and reducing barriers to care.
+Outside of work, she likes to play tennis and run.

 Bryan Johnson, Psy.D.